Swiftshine/fleece/README.md

 ### Endianness

-When decoding, the tool defaults to `auto` to detect the endianness based on the BSON version header.
+When decoding, the tool defaults to `auto` to detect the endianness based on the BSON header.
 You can manually override this if necessary:

 ```
 fleece decode -i my_file.bson -o output.json --endian big